-Highlights include the recently donated computational clusters, using mobile phone processors for supercomputing, summer internship destinations for CSCVR students, and recent funding accomplishments by CSCVR faculty.
+Highlights include the recently donated computational clusters, using mobile phone processors for supercomputing, summer internship destinations for CSCDR students, and recent funding accomplishments by CSCDR faculty.

 July 7, 2015